-Having a three-day weekend leaves employees with more free time.
+Having a three-day weekend leaves employees with more free time and the chance to improve their work-life balance.
 Not many people will complain about that.

 Having more time to do the things you love increases overall happiness and can help to increase loyalty to a company - it’s a win-win.